mitranim/fpx/docs/html/partials/misc.md

 ### `noop`

 Empty function.
 Functional equivalent of `;` or `undefined`.
-Sometimes useful in function composition.
+Sometimes useful with higher-order functions.

 ```js
 noop()